DavidMercier/NIMS/doc/models.rst

     .. math:: R = \frac{h_\text{tip}}{\frac{1}{sin(\alpha)} - 1}
             :label: tip_radius

-In case of a perfect conical indenter (:math:`h_\text{tip} = 0\text{nm}`), a tip defect of 1nm giving a radius of :math:`R = 1.6\text{nm}` is set into the Python file.
-Defining a cono-spherical tip avoids the geometrical singularity at the apex of the perfect conical indenter, which would imply an infinite stress at the contact interface.
-But, any non-zero positive value for the tip radius can be set into the GUI.
+In case of a tip defect of 5nm for a Berkovich indenter, a tip radius of :math:`R = 148\text{nm}` is calculated.

 The transition depth :math:`h_\text{trans}` between the spherical and the conical parts of a cono-spherical indenter, is calculated from the followig equation: